tallgreen-machine/A-Plus/docs/dashboard_technical_spec.md

 ### **3.4.
 Bot Status Indicator**

 -   **Concept:** A clear, unambiguous status indicator (e.g., a colored dot or text) that shows whether the bot service is `RUNNING`, `STOPPED`, or has `FAILED`.
--   **Implementation:** This would require a new endpoint, `GET /api/status`, that runs `systemctl status aplus.service` on the server and parses the output.
+-   **Implementation:** This would require a new endpoint, `GET /api/status`, that runs `systemctl status trad.service` on the server and parses the output.

 ## 4. Summary for the Designer